M0/Orientation

 conceptualQ2

-What does the model produce as output?
+What does the model itself produce as output, before decoding chooses a token?